Uniswap/docs/docs/V3/SDK-guides/creating-a-pool.md

 Finally, we will create a function called `main` which calls are previously written functions, and uses the returned data to construct two `Ethers.js` `Token` instances a V3 SDK `Pool` instance.

+> The final constructor argument when creating a Pool, `ticks`, is optional.
+Ticks takes all tick data, including the liquidity within, which can be used to model the result of a swap.
+Because this can add up to a lot of data fetched from the EVM, it is optional and may be left out when not needed.
+In this example, we have left it out.

 ```typescript
 async function main() {
   const immutables = await getPoolImmutables();